ARCCN/ctltest/README.md

     * Installation and running of popular open source OpenFlow controllers (NOX, POX, Floodlight, Trema, Beacon, MuL, Maestro, Ryu)
     * install_contr.sh : script to install all the controllers
-    * benchmark_thrpughput.sh : script for benchmarking the throughput of the controllers with Cbench
+    * benchmark_thrpughput.sh : script for performance benchmarking the throughput of the controllers with Cbench
-    * benchmark_latency.sh : script for benchmarking the latency of the controllers with Cbench
+    * benchmark_latency.sh : script for performance benchmarking the latency of the controllers with Cbench
     * stat.sh : script for collecting statistics of CPU and memory usage while running the controllers
     * parser.py : script for parsing the logs of Cbench throughput test and plotting the figures via gnulot

-  All scripts were used for benchmaring controllers under Debian/Ubuntu (tested with Ubuntu 12.04 LTS).
+  All scripts were used for testing controllers under Debian/Ubuntu (tested with Ubuntu 12.04 LTS).